vondoRishi/clearnightskynearme/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of clearnightskynearme is to identify the time and location of clearest night sky near user given distance.
+The goal of clearnightskynearme is to identify the time and location of the clearest night sky near user's given distance.
 This will be useful for sky gazing.

 ## Installation

+*Requirement*: [R](https://www.r-project.org/) should be installed on your computer.
 You can install the released version of clearnightskynearme with:

 ``` r